 The ST-segment, in normal conditions, is flat or isoelectric, although small variations up to 0.5 mm may be present.

-Normal ST-segment elevation: A mild ST elevation, slight convex, normal morphology, in right precordial leads, can be observed in healthy individuals.
+A mild ST-segment elevation, slight convex, with normal morphology, in right precordial leads, can be observed in healthy individuals.
 An ST convex elevation between 1 and 3 mm may also be present in cases of vagotonia and early repolarization, especially in precordial leads.